 Not only does the company provide turnkey systems, it also offers several services to support the user at each step of the solution’s implementation, such as integrating systems and equipment, creating and sending documents, and providing training and technical assistance.

-From E-passports, postal stamps, biometric access badges, visas, and even driver’s licenses, Semlex’s offerings cover a wide range of documents that are useful for the proper functioning of a country.
-Today the company provides its services to 40 countries in Europe, Africa and Asia.
+From E-passports, identity cards, biometric access badges, visas, and driver’s licenses, Semlex’s offerings cover a wide range of documents that are useful for the proper functioning of a country.
+Today the company has provided its services to more than 30 countries worldwide.

 e-passports, seafarer’s passports, visas, residence cards, stamps